JiXuKong/YOLOF/README.md

   * I have to say this result is not so good as [RetinaNet](https://github.com/JiXuKong/RetinaNet) and [FCOS](https://github.com/JiXuKong/FCOS), but the author did not provide their result in VOC, So I have no conference to make this code perform better.
 If anyone has a better result,I'll appreciate it if you share your experience.

 ## Main difficulty
   * GIOU did not converge!
-So I choosed Smooth L1 loss and this code support this two methods to regress boxes.
+So I chose Smooth L1 loss and this code support this two methods to regress boxes.
 If you find some Error about GIOU in my code or you can     find a way make it converge, Welcome to contact me!
   * Larger resolution may reach a better results, but it decrese the inference speed largely.

 ## Train/eval/demo